 Career Technical and Health Science Programs: Wallace boasts a team of top-notch instructors and facilities to prepare students for employment in challenging careers.
-Programs include Air Conditioning Refrigeration, Automotive Technology, Cosmetology, Electrical Technology, Emergency Medical Technician, Engineering Graphics and Animation - the list is extensive.
+Programs include Air Conditioning Refrigeration, Automotive Technology, Salon and Spa Management, Electrical Technology, Emergency Medical Technician, Engineering Graphics and Animation - the list is extensive.
 These programs employ the latest state-of-the-art equipment and simulators to create well-trained graduates who are ready to enter the workforce.
-Our renowned allied health and nursing programs offer students "hands-on" instruction in one of the best simulation labs in the state.
+Our renowned allied health and nursing programs offer students "hands on" instruction in one of the best simulation labs in the state.
+Wallace's Heersink Family Health Science Building is home to all seven health science programs, creating a synergy similar to working in a health setting.
+A Surgical Technology program will open this year!

 Student Activities: There is a place for you at Wallace!
 Activities and clubs are available whether your interest is in scholastics, entertainment, athletics, or program-specific.
-You are invited to join a service organization, entertain in student performances, develop leadership skills, play on an athletic team, or network with other students or mentors in your chosen field.
+You are invited to join a service organization, entertain in student performances, develop leadership skills, network with other students or mentors in your chosen field, or play on an athletic team.

-Workforce Development and Adult Education: In today's economy, it is increasingly important to have up-todate skills to increase job marketability.
+Workforce Development and Adult Education: In today's economy, it is increasingly important to have up-to-date skills to increase job marketability.
 Whether you want to change careers, update career skills, learn English as a second language, or need to pursue a GED, Wallace's Workforce Development and Adult Education team is here to help.
 There is nothing better than a community college to develop and educate a strong workforce.

 So, why choose Wallace Community College?
 A college education is more than textbooks, studying, and classes.
 This is a time for becoming aware of your potential in life and your influence on others.
 It is also about learning the importance of community.
 Wallace is a Community College, with strong ties to the area through education and workforce development.
 We hope that you will make the decision to attend Wallace, and someday join the list of alumni who are making a difference in the world.